TAMUSHPE/tamushpe-guides/docs/shpeathon26/introPhase/company-roles.md

 ## 📃 Details

-Below you'll find descriptions for four essential company roles.
+Below you'll find descriptions for five essential company roles.
 You will review the descriptions with your team and assign someone to each position.
 Note: Each person is responsible for their role's deliverables, however, everyone must take ownership of the company as a whole and help wherever needed.
 Some roles require more work so it's essential that everyone contributes and work as a team.
+There may be a person with more than one role on a team or you may also choose to have two team members have a shared role.

 ## 👩‍💼 Roles